Header Image

 Extra Curricular opportunities

-Children in both Key Stage 1 and 2 at Preston Primary are offered after school clubs throughout the academic year, these change every half term and are provided by Apollo Music Service.
+Children in both Key Stage 1 and 2 at Preston Primary are offered after school clubs throughout the academic year.

 Privacy Policy